district0x/lein-solc/README.md

 ## Installation

 lein-solc is available from Clojars.
-The latest released version is:
+The latest released version is: <br>
 [![Clojars Project](https://img.shields.io/clojars/v/lein-solc.svg)](https://clojars.org/lein-solc) <br>
 Add it to the `:plugins` vector of your project.clj.